netdata/netdata/database/engine/README.md

 ## Tiering

-For Netdata Agent with version `netdata-1.35.0.138.nightly` and greater, `dbengine` supports Tiering which can offer almost unlimited retention of data.
+For Netdata Agents with version `netdata-1.35.0.138.nightly` and greater, `dbengine` supports Tiering which can offer almost unlimited retention of data.
 Tiering is a mechanism of providing multiple tiers of data with different [granularity on metrics](/docs/store/distributed-data-architecture.md#granularity-of-metrics).
 Every Tier down samples the exact lower tier (lower tiers have greater resolution).
 You can have up to 5 Tiers **[0. .
 4]** of data (